 Sometimes foreign objects, such as glass or a burr, may become lodged in your dog’s paws or coat causing your dog to bite at the site.
 A scratch from an object may also irritate your dog’s skin and cause him to bite, scratch, or lick the area.
 As your dog ages, he may develop arthritis, which will cause him to lick and possibly bite at his joints.
 Regular aches and pains should always be investigated to determine the cause and prevent additional pain in your dog.

 If a medical condition is not suspected, your dog may be licking or biting at his skin for an emotional or psychological reason such as boredom, phobias, anxiety, or stress.
 If not addressed and corrected, excessive licking and biting of the skin can turn into an obsessive behavior.
 Your veterinarian, as well as a dog trainer, can help you develop a program to train and correct this type of behavior.

 What to do if your Dog is Biting His Skin

-Excessive biting, licking, or scratching the skin should alert you to a potential health condition.
-Before making an appointment with your veterinarian, look for signs of a foreign object in your dog's paws or fur.
+Excessive biting, licking, or scratching of the skin should alert you to a potential health condition.
+Before making an appointment with your veterinarian, look for signs of a foreign object in your dog's paws or fur if the licking is localised.
 Many times a burr or thorn may be lodged in your dog's paw or stuck in his coat.
 Remove the object with care and inspect the area for any open wounds or reddening of your dog's skin.
 Open wounds should be examined and treated by your veterinarian to prevent bacterial infection.

 Prevention of Biting His Skin